edgelevel/gitops-k8s/README.md

 # gitops-k8s

-This document aim to provide an opinionated working solutions leveraging Kubernetes and proven GitOps techniques to have a resilient and scalable architecture and allow developers to spend more time on actual business problems rather boring and error prone infrastructure issues.
+This document aims to provide an opinionated working solution leveraging Kubernetes and proven GitOps techniques to have a resilient, composable and scalable Kubernetes platform.

-Nothing of what is outlined below is new or innovative, but it should be at least a good starting point to have a cluster up and running pretty quickly and give you a chance to remain focused and try out new ideas.
+Nothing outlined below is new or innovative, but it should be at least a good starting point to have a cluster up and running pretty quickly and give you a chance to remain focused and try out new ideas.

-Feedback and helps are always welcome!
+Feedback and help are always welcome!

 * [Introduction](#introduction)
 * [Argo CD](#argo-cd)